nuxt/http/docs/migration.md

 # Migration Guide

-If you are migrating from [axios-module](https://github.com/nuxt-community/axios-module) this guide may be useful.
+If you are migrating from [Axios Module](https://github.com/nuxt-community/axios-module) this guide may be useful.
+The community axios module will be supported and maintained.
+HTTP uses newer web technologies like fetch.

 - There is no scope for `setHeader`, `setToken`.
 Scope is common which means being applied to all requests.
-- `onRequestError` and `onResponseError` hooks removed.
+- `onRequestError` and `onResponseError` hooks unified.
 Use `onError` instead.
 - `debug` option has been removed.
 You can setup a basic logger using `onRequest` hook.
-- The is no longer progress bar integration due to the lack of support from `fetch` spec.
-This option may be back after KY support of [`onProgress`](https://github.com/sindresorhus/ky/pull/34)
+- The progress bar integration is not supported.
+This option may be back after ky PR for support of [`onProgress`](https://github.com/sindresorhus/ky/pull/34)

-This module is using [ky](https://github.com/sindresorhus/ky) amd [fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API).
-There are breaking changes for usage and making requests.

-## Parsing response body
+**Parsing response body:**

 Despite axios that does this automatically, you have to call specific methods to parse reponse body.